Mitra98t/Flavor/nova_script_book/src/design_of_the_language.md

 Furthermore, that syntax can be reused for the type definition of functions.
 A lambda function's type, using this syntax, can be defined as `<param_type> -> return_type`.

+## Design ideas wrap up

+This step was intentionally messy, the idea was just to explore ideas.
+As of now, the only thing that I know i want to incorporate are:

+- some basic typing notation
+- variable declaration
+- functions and lambdas notation

+Hopefully that is enough to start having fun with the development.
+In the next chapter we will explore the first step of the implementation.